vitrivr/ADAMpro/docs/README.md

 ### Distributed deployment with HDFS

+#### Using docker-compose
 The distributed deployment with HDFS can be used to run ADAMpro with data being distributed over HDFS.

 The folder `scripts/docker-hdfs` contains a `docker-compose.yml` file which can be used with `docker-compose`.
 For this, move into the `docker-hdfs` folder an run:
 ```
 docker-compose up
 ```
 This will start up a master and a single worker node.

-The distributed deployment with HDFS is still experimental.
-In particular, we are currently ensuring that you can easily scale the number of workers.
-However, this feature is not yet implemented.
+Note that using the `scale` command of `docker-compose` you may create multiple workers; however, the number of master nodes (and Hadoop name nodes) is limited to 1.

+#### Using docker swarm